ScriptTiger/DualServer-AutoUpdate/README.md

 # DualServer
 Scripts and blacklists for DualServer.

-The blacklists are reformatted versions of the unified hosts files maintained by Steven Black:
+The blacklists are reformatted versions of the Unified Hosts files maintained by Steven Black:

 https://github.com/StevenBlack/hosts

+Synced regularly to Steven Black's Unified Hosts.

 The blacklist file letter codes are as follows: